DanielSchuette/easygogenerator/README.md

-# Disclaimer: The code in this repository is under active development with a working version, yet.
+## Disclaimer: The code in this repository is under active development without a working version, yet.

 # An Easy Way to Generate Static Websites from Templates